WulfgarW/homeassistant-pycupra/README.md

     custom_components.pycupra.binary_sensor: debug
     custom_components.pycupra.sensor: debug
  ```
-* **pycupra.connection:** Set the debug level for the Connection class of the Seat Connect library.
+* **pycupra.connection:** Set the debug level for the Connection class of the PyCupra library.
 This handles the GET/SET requests towards the API

-* **pycupra.vehicle:** Set the debug level for the Vehicle class of the Seat Connect library.
+* **pycupra.vehicle:** Set the debug level for the Vehicle class of the PyCupra library.
 One object created for every vehicle in account and stores all data.

-* **pycupra.dashboard:** Set the debug level for the Dashboard class of the Seat Connect library.
+* **pycupra.dashboard:** Set the debug level for the Dashboard class of the PyCupra library.
 A wrapper class between hass component and library.

 * **custom_components.pycupra:** Set debug level for the custom component.
 The communication between hass and library.